uthpalaherath/fhiaims-dcc/README.md

 module load FHIaims-intel
 ```

-In addition to providing global access to the FHI-aims executable (now symlinked as `aims.x`), this also sets the `$SPECIES_DEFAULTS` environmental variable to access the basis set library and provides global access to scripts in `/hpc/group/coursess25/ME511/apps/FHIaims-intel/utilities`.
+In addition to providing global access to the FHI-aims executable (now symlinked as `aims.x`), this also sets the `$SPECIES_DEFAULTS` environmental variable to access the basis set library and provides global access to scripts in `/hpc/group/coursess25/ME511/apps/FHIaims-intel/utilities` (or `/hpc/group/blumlab/apps/FHIaims-intel/utilities`).

 ### 2. Building from source